trychlos/pwix-modal/README.md

 Set the name of the footer template for the specified opened modal, defaulting to the topmost one.

 Just set to `null` to pass from a specific footer to the standard one.

+Specifying a particular footer takes precedence over the standard one.
+When it is specified, then the button methods are no more operationnal.

 `pwixModal.buttonEnable( button, enable [, id ] )`